waiting-for-dev/devise-jwt/README.md

 end
 ```

+Note: if you are making cross-domain requests, make sure that you add `Authorization` header to the list of allowed request headers and exposed response headers.
+You can use something like [rack-cors](https://github.com/cyu/rack-cors) for that.

 ### Revocation strategies

 `devise-jwt` comes with two revocation strategies out of the box.
 They are implementations of what is discussed in the blog post [JWT Revocation Strategies](http://waiting-for-dev.github.io/blog/2017/01/24/jwt_revocation_strategies/), where I also talk about their pros and cons.